 The material’s density lends it a satisfying heft, making its presence undeniable.
 Shungite is popular for carving into decorative objects and shapes, such as pyramids, spheres, and other geometric figures.
 As forshungite jewelry, cabochons are a popular choice.
 But, just like Thai Black Spinel, specimens with faceting are possible.

 Who Should Wear Shungite?

 Fans of black and metallic gems will undoubtedly fall in love with shungite.
-Anyone who obsesses over the inky darkness of Thai black spinel or black tourmaline will adore shungite.
-Connoisseurs of marvelous Meteorites or platinum drusy will appreciate the gleaming finish than gunmetal shungite provides.
+Anyone who obsesses over the inky darkness of Thai Black Spinel or Australian black tourmaline will adore shungite.
+Connoisseurs of marvelous Meteorites will appreciate the gleaming finish that gunmetal shungite provides.

 Does Shungite Have Healing Properties?

 • Advocates of crystal healing believe that shungite possesses variable healing properties.
 While that remains debatable, there are documented uses of shungite for medicinal purposes.

 • While traveling with his army on campaign, Peter the Great consumed water that locals explained had been purified by the shungite deposits of Karelia.
 He later attributed that drinking this filtered water lead to his subsequent military victory against Sweden at the Battle of Poltava in 1709.

 • As a result, Peter the Great later oversaw the founding of a spa in Karelia to take advantage of this property.
 Also, the Russian army would begin using water purified water from this area.
 To this day, these spas treat people with cardiovascular disease and ailments of the spine and joints.